"I am not the same, having seen the moon shine on the other side of the world." - Mary Anne Radmacher

 Two awe-inspiring architectural marvels along the waterfront, easy strolls on either side of the Nyhan area, were The Black Diamond, aka: The King's Library, and Copenhagen Opera House.
 Both were distinctly-Danish modern structures with fascinating history and artwork inside.

-My friend Christine and I spent a morning at The Black Diamond to conduct research on female composers for The Virtuosa Society.
+I spent a morning at The Black Diamond to conduct research on female creatives for Virtuosa Society.
 It was not only a gorgeous location to study but filled with a comprehensive collection of books in many languages.
 If I had my druthers (and weeks more time), I could have easily spent every day discovering a new corner of the library to read and dream.
 Behind the library was an exquisite fountain and garden, too... another location to easily lose ones-self in a book.

 Taking part in a guided tour of Copenhagen Opera House was one of the top must-dos on my list, for good reason!
 It is quintessentially Danish in design and completely unique from any other opera house in the world... and the most expensive, costing over 2.5 billion DKK.
 The immense building measures 440,000 square feet, and five of it's fourteen floors are subterranean.
 It sits directly across the water from Amalienborg Palace, the Queen's residence.